moonkop/Wzh/README.md

 # Wzh
-the robot car since 2017.8
+this is a legecy project since 2017.8